dcorre/gmadet/docs/machine_learning.rst

 * ``PATH_CUTOUTS`` with the path containing the candidates cutouts.
 * ``PATH_MODEL`` with the path to the trained CNN model, including its filnemame and .h5 extension.

+For our example above, you can simply create a ``candidates`` folder in ``gmadet_sim_results/`` containing all the cutouts in ``gmadet_sim_results/candidates_training/`` true/ and false/ folders.
+This avoids re-running gmadet on the images, as we already did it for the training.
+Then we can apply the CNN trained model on the same cutouts we used for the training.
+If the training went well, it should classify all the simulated sources as real transients, apart from some of the faintest ones.

-Again, for our example it will be
+Again, for our eaxmaple it will look like that

 .. code-block:: console

-    gmadet-cnn_infer --cutouts "gmadet_sim_results/*/candidates_training/*/" --model gmadet_cnn/CNN_training/model.h5
+    gmadet-cnn_infer --cutouts gmadet_sim_results/candidates/ --model gmadet_cnn/CNN_training/model.h5

-It will results a file ``infer_results.dat`` in the current folder containing the probability that a source is a false (column: label0) or true (column: label1).
-You can then aplly a threshold on these probability to keep only some candidates.
+It will result a file ``infer_results.dat`` in the directory defined with ``--cutouts``, ``gmadet_sim_results/candidates/`` for our example, containing the probability that a source is a false (column: label0) or true (column: label1) transient.

-To assess the threshold you can run the ``gmadet-cnn_infer`` on the same images you used for the training.
-Combine the cutouts in the ``true`` and ``false`` folder into one common folder and run ``gmadet-cnn_infer`` on these cutout.
-You can also perform a new simulation, run gmadet on them, extract the cutouts and apply the model you trained during the first simulation to have more representative results.
-Ideally these training should be done on a few tens of images with a total of a few tens or hundred of thousands true transients.

-Then you can visualise the results with some plots that will help to assess the probability threshold to apply.
+You can then apply a threshold on these probability to keep only some candidates.
+An idea would be to select the threshold according to the False Positive Rate, i.e. you select the probability corresponding to at most 1% (or whatever value suitable for you) of false positive in your trained sample.

+To visualize how these probabilities evolve with some of the candidates parameters (magnitude, FWHM) of your sample, you can use ``gmadet-cnn_checkinfer``.

 .. code-block:: console